igor-lobanov-maersk/llm-lab-assignments/src/prompt-template.md

 - For queries that need to return a value of type REAL, round it to two decimal points.
 - When producing a query returning a count, always create a subquery with relevant rows first.
 - Carefully account for NULL values in queries where they are possible.
+- When using subqueries, give them aliases and always prefix column names with the aliases for clarity.
+If more than one subquery is used, pay extra attention to correctly use aliases.

 Use the following hints to better understand questions:
 - Questions about product category names should return names from `product_category_name` column of `products` table, unless explicitly asked for an translation.